ermongroup/f-EBM/README.md

 The 37th International Conference on Machine Learning.

-The code for the simple 1-D example can be found here and the code for image generation can be found here.
+The code for the simple 1-D example can be found [here](https://github.com/ermongroup/f-EBM/tree/master/1d-example) and the code for image generation can be found (here)[https://github.com/ermongroup/f-EBM/tree/master/image_generation].

 ### References